LacyS6198/Election_Analysis/README.md

 ```

 ## Additional Usage #2
 The code cana also be used for different election types including county- or city-level elections, such as a mayoral election.
-If the data was in the same format/structure as it currently is within the "election_results.csv" with columns of ballot/vote information, geographic location, and candidate name.
-If a new CSV file was supplied with the same data structure, the code would only need modified to describe the new geographic region type.
+If different election data was provided in the same format/structure as the current CSV (columns of ballot/vote information, geographic location, and candidate name), the code would need only minor changes to support analyzing a different election type.

 For example, if the election_results.csv file was provided with city information in index 1 instead of county, a few changes could quickly be made to support the use of city in the file.
 The suggested changes are listed below.